Recording

 One server process.
 Any language.
 The recorder runs as a service that your test suite talks to via HTTP.

-Your code Go · Py · Ruby · TS · Node Test Suite Your App browser on :99 drives Recorder manages Recorder Server thea serve :9123 HTTP Xvfb + ffmpeg virtual display :99 renders on MP4 + HTML report.html produces download via HTTP API
+Your code Go · Py · Ruby · TS · Node Test Suite Your App on DISPLAY :99 drives Recorder manages Recorder Server thea serve :9123 HTTP Xvfb + ffmpeg virtual display :99 renders on MP4 + HTML report.html produces download via HTTP API

 Record tests in any language.